We love traveling light.

 Mountain Hardwear Ghost Whisperer Down Jacket

 With a name like “Ghost Whisper” this jacket has to be light.
 And at only 7.2 oz they’re not lying.
-This jacket gets a lot of love because its water resistant and has pockets.
+This jacket gets a lot of love because it is water-resistant and has pockets.
 The Ghost Whisper can often be found for under $180 so it’s slightly more affordable than other jackets.
 Available via Amazon and REI.

 Traveling with a small backpack poses a little more difficulty with it comes to packing all your clothing — which is why packing cubes come in handy.
 They make it easy to separate all your clothing so you know exactly where to find things.
 It also makes packing and unpacking your backpack easier since everything is contained in its own space.